LZHgrla/xtuner-template/.github/ISSUE_TEMPLATE/bug_report.md

 3. Your train log file if you meet the problem during training.
    \[here\]
-4. Other code you modified in the `mmrazor` folder.
+4. Other code you modified in the `xtuner` folder.
    \[here\]

 ### Additional context